-Everything you need to know about the Jyrgalan trek, the newest adventure destination in Kyrgyzstan!
+Everything you need to know about the Jyrgalan trek, known as the Boz Uchuk trek, found in the newest adventure destination in Kyrgyzstan!

 With 93% of the landlocked nation covered in mountains, some of them reaching over 7000m above sea level, it is easy to see why Kyrgyzstan’s adventure tourism market is growing exponentially every year.

 The affordable cost of living and visa-free travel for most nationalities, along with the stable security situation, has resulted in more and more people flocking to the jewel of Central Asia.